-1. Member of the military, dependent spouse, registered domestic partner, or child.
-A student on active duty as a member of the United States military stationed in California, and their spouses or registered domestic partner, and dependent children.
+1. Member of the Armed Forces, dependent spouse, registered domestic partner, or child.
+A student on active duty as a member of the Armed Forces of the United States stationed in California, and their spouses or registered domestic partner, and dependent children.
 An undergraduate who is the natural or adopted child, stepchild, spouse, or registered domestic partner who is the dependent of a member of the U.S. Armed Forces, stationed in California on active duty, may be entitled to an exemption from the nonresident tuition.
-Graduate and professional school students are entitled to this exemption until the student has resided in the state for the minimum time necessary to become a resident (366 days).
+Graduate and professional school students are entitled to this exemption for two years, during which time the student must fulfill the UC residence requirements in order to maintain residency status.

 2. Child, spouse, or registered domestic partner of a faculty member.
 To the extent that university funds are available, a student who is the unmarried, dependent child under the age of 21 or the spouse or registered domestic partner of a University of California faculty member who is a member of the Academic Senate.

 3. University employee or dependent child, spouse, or registered domestic partner of a University employee.
 A student who is a full-time University employee who is permanently assigned to work outside the State of California or the unmarried, dependent child under the age of 21 or the spouse or registered domestic partner of a full-time employee of the University of California who is permanently assigned to work outside the State of California (i.e., Los Alamos National Laboratory).

 4. Child, spouse, or registered domestic partner of a deceased public law enforcement or fire suppression employee.
 A student who is the child, spouse, or registered domestic partner of a deceased public law enforcement or fire suppression employee, who was a California resident and was killed in the course of law enforcement or fire suppression duties.